 (A) Progress made by organizations toward achieving full funding of the temporary classified employees' salary schedule pursuant to section three, article nine of this chapter; and

-(2) The commission and council shall prepare a human resources report card summarizing the performance of organizations on key human resources measures.
-The report card shall be presented to the Legislative Oversight Commission on Education Accountability no later than December 1, 2012, and annually thereafter, and shall be made available to the general public.
+(2) The commission and council shall prepare a human resources report card summarizing the performance of organizations on key human resources measures established by the commission and council.
+The report card shall be presented to the Legislative Oversight Commission on Education Accountability annually and shall be made available to the general public.
 At a minimum, the human resources report card shall contain the following data:

 (A) Human resources department metrics by organization: